la2050/archive/_projects/2016/artbeat-radio.md

   the broadcast technology needed for the radio program.
 ARTBEAT RADIO is created and produced at the Able ARTS Work location and the podcast is available locally, nationally and internationally
+project_areas:
+  - South Bay
-project_areas: '["South Bay","County of Los Angeles","LAUSD"]'
+  - County of Los Angeles
+  - LAUSD
 project_measure: "Our goal is to provide meaningful opportunities for people with and without disabilities to engage through the arts.\nOur measures of success:\n1.)\tResident artists with intellectual disabilities attending Able ARTS Work will have increased opportunities to create, host and produce Artbeat Radio content in various communities. \n2.)\tThe Artbeat Radio audience will grow through social media engagement, podcast subscriptions.\n3.)\tGrowing interest in providing inclusive opportunities at events, organizations, corporations, and institutions, as evidenced through connections we can make with community stakeholders."
-project_proposal_help: >-
+project_proposal_help:
-  ["Money ","Volunteers","Advisors/board members","Staff
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
-  ","Publicity/awareness","Infrastructure (building/space/vehicles
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
-  etc.)","Education/training ","Technical infrastructure (computers etc.)","Community outreach ","Network/relationship support"]
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 project_description: >-
   Following 35 years of progress towards inclusion and access for people with intellectual disabilities, Able ARTS Work launched Artbeat Radio, an